-- Likelihood ratio tests provide an approach to model selection for nested hypotheses, but what do we do when models are not nested? - A more general approach is to compare likelihoods of different models by penalizing the likelihood of each model by a measure of its complexity. - Akaike's information criterion AIC is given by
+Likelihood ratio tests provide an approach to model selection for nested hypotheses, but how about when models are not nested?

+- A more general approach is to compare likelihoods of different models by penalizing the likelihood of each model by a measure of its complexity. - Akaike's information criterion AIC is given by

-$$AIC = -2 \times \ell(\theta) + 2D$$
+$$AIC = -2 \times \ell(\theta^) + 2D$$